-The next section considers the grounds and limitations of the neoclassical neutrality between property rights and technical assets.
-The chapter then focuses on the challenge raised by the new-institutional and the new property rights literature to the 'property-rights neutrality' of technical assets and on the mechanisms by which technology can influence the rights on and governance of economic enterprises.
-It goes on to show that the 'technical-assets neutrality' of property rights can also be challenged because the opposite direction of causation, from property rights to technical assets, can be grounded on precise economic mechanisms.
-The next section introduces the concept of 'organizational equilibria' which integrates the two directions of causation.
+The next section considers the grounds and limitations of the neo-classical neutrality between property rights and technical assets.
+Section 3 focuses on the challenge raised by the new - institutional and the new property rights literature to the property-rights-neutrality of technical assets and on the mechanisms by which technology can influence the rights on and governance of economic enterprises.
+Section 4 shows that also the technical-assets neutrality of property rights can be challenged because also the opposite direction of causation, from property rights to technical assets, can be grounded on precise economic mechanisms.
+Section 5 introduces the concept of organizational equilibria which integrates the two directions of causation.
 The complexity and multiplicity of these equilibria entails that organizations follow a path-dependent evolutionary dynamic characterized by periods of stasis and punctuated by sudden changes.
-This framework is used to explain, respectively, the post-war varieties of capitalism and the recent emergence of intellectual monopoly capitalism.
+Sections 6 and 7 use this framework to explain, respectively, the post-war varieties of capitalism and the recent emergence of intellectual monopoly capitalism.